 Backwards Course Design

-We suggest that you use the Backwards Course Design model (Wiggins and McTighe, 2005) when designing or redesigning your course, whether that course is a lecture, discussion or lab.
-In the backward design process you structure student learning based upon assessments that are intentionally designed to provide evidence that students have achieved the course goals.
+We suggest that faculty use the Backwards Course Design model (Wiggins and McTighe, 2005) when designing or redesigning a course, whether that course is a lecture, discussion or lab.
+In the backward design process faculty structure student learning based upon assessments that are intentionally designed to provide evidence that students have achieved the course goals.

 The first step in in backward course design is to clearly articulate the final outcomes of the course.
-Begin by asking yourself:
+Begin by asking:

 - What do I want my students to be able to think and do by the end of this course?